How To Parent Kids Playing Youth Club Sports With Grace

 If I owned a club, I would seriously consider psychiatric evaluations on parents before selecting kids to play for my teams.
-I would give the parents and their daughter shirts that are color coded during tryouts.
-Green for logical, normal, supportive parent.
+I would give the parents and their daughter shirts that are color-coded during tryouts.
+Green for logical, normal, supportive parents.
 Yellow for proceed with caution, shows some signs of crazy.
-Red, don’t even think about it, special kind of crazy that can ruin a season for all involved.
+Red, don’t even think about it, a special kind of crazy that can ruin a season for all involved.

-Every team has the parent that in one second can pull up the tournament schedule, tell you what pool you are in, what time you play and on which court.
+Every team has a parent that in one second can pull up the tournament schedule, tell you what pool you are in, what time you play, and on which court.
 Either be this parent or find this parent.
-He or she will also be able to explain the tiebreaker, give you every possible crossover scenario and will know which teams have bids already at each qualifier.
+He or she will also be able to explain the tiebreaker, give you every possible crossover scenario, and will know which teams have bids already at each qualifier.

 Best convention center: Boston.
 Hardest qualifier to get to and get home from without feeling like you miss a week of work and school: Spokane.

 To all of you just beginning this journey, I hope you make as many wonderful memories as we have.
 Best of luck!
 To the wonderful friends, teammates, and coaches who have been a part of this journey, thank you.
 To our daughter, I have loved watching you play!